usnistgov/NFIQ2/README.md

 NFIQ 2 is formally recognized as a reference implementation of the normative metrics presented in
 [ISO/IEC 29794-4:2017](https://www.iso.org/standard/62791.html) and was updated
-in sync with the second edition revision effort, [ISO/IEC 29794-4:2024](https://www.iso.org/standard/83827.html).
+in sync as version 2.3 with the second edition revision effort, [ISO/IEC 29794-4:2024](https://www.iso.org/standard/83827.html).

 Operationally, NFIQ has increased the reliability, accuracy, and interoperability of fingerprint recognition